pigottlaura/PortfolioBuilder/README.md

         - Contains global functions such as
             - checkCredentialsAvailable(username, url, cb)
                 - Sends AJAX request to the server to check if credentials are available
-                - Returns the JSON data from the server to the caller using the callback parametre
+                - Returns the JSON data from the server to the caller using the callback parameter
             - getCookieData(findCookie)
                 - Takes in the name of a cookie
                 - Locates it on the document cookie object
-                - Returns whether or not the cookie already exists, as well as it's current value
+                - Returns whether or not the cookie already exists, as well as its current value
             - resizeFigures()
                 - Called every time the page is reloaded, resized or new elements are added
                 - In order to ensure all objects, videos and images are the same size, using this method to resize all figures based on the largest figure on screen
-                - If a media item's title becomes longer than one line, then all figures will resize to accomodate this
+                - If a media item's title becomes longer than one line, then all figures will resize to accommodate this
     - loginScript.js
-        - Handles form validation for users login or creating accounts
+        - Handles form validation for user's login or creating accounts
     - adminScript.js
         - Required for the admin page when a user is logged in
         - Handles the majority of AJAX request to the server (excluding the checking if credentials are available, as this is handled in the main script.js file)